Lallapallooza/gpt.rs/docs/testing.md

 ### Dumps + profiling

+Notes:
+- `--profile` prints tables only when built with `-F gpt-rs/profiler` (otherwise gpt-rs-cli warns).
+- `--dump-dir` and `--dump-mode` work without the profiler feature.

 - Dump PTIR programs while validating a vision model (requires rebuilding the Python extension after enabling the new debug helpers):
   ```bash